totalnoMartina/quiz-about-veggies-and-fruits/README.md

 A function that gives option to user to choose playing half of quiz A function that can hide highscores if there is none stored

+## Deployment

+Github platform is used to deploy this project, in this way:

+- The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch(or Main Branch for Linux)
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment

+The live link can be found here - https://totalnomartina.github.io/quiz-about-veggies-and-fruits/

 # Testing

 Home Page Lighthouse Test